A parking ban is in effect in Bloomington when the City of Bloomington declares a snow emergency.

 The strategy used to plow streets, sidewalks and other City facilities depends on the interaction of several factors:

-Park Maintenance is responsible for snow removal on over 250 miles of sidewalks throughout the city.
-We have five sidewalk snow removal units.
+Park Maintenance is responsible for snow removal on over 260 miles of sidewalks throughout the city.
+We have 10 sidewalk snow removal units.
 Removal from a snowfall of 3-5 inches takes approximately four days to complete.

 Sidewalks are sorted into three groups.

 If snow falls over a long time period, the City may repeatedly return to priority one areas before clearing lesser-used areas.
 Residents are asked to be patient in such situations.
-Crews will complete the job, but it may take two to three weeks, depending on weather conditions.
+Crews will complete the job, but it may take three to four days, depending on weather conditions.